Blotch3D/Blotch3D/README.md

 10. Connect sprites to the camera to implement HUD objects and text that resizes with the window size, etc.

-11. Connect the camera to a sprite to implement 'cockpit view'.
+11. Connect the camera to a sprite to implement 'cockpit view', etc.

-12. Implement 2D text or image GUI controls in the 3D window.
+12. Implement GUI controls (as dynamic 2D text or images areas) in the 3D window.

 13. Implement a skybox.